svj-aventador/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/admin-rippled-methods.md

 ## [Peer Management Methods](peer-management-methods.html)

-Use these methods to manage the server's connections in the peer-to-peer SGY Ledger network.
+Use these methods to manage the server's connections in the peer-to-peer RCP Ledger network.

 * **[`connect`](connect.html)** - Force the `rippled` server to connect to a specific peer.
 * **[`peer_reservations_add`](peer_reservations_add.html)** - Add or update a reserved slot for a specific peer.